jgillas/Project_One_Group_3/README.md

 Research Questions:
 1. Does working out help a person become more active overall?

-2. What do the results tell you about individuals using this app?
-Have their lifestyles become more active?
-Less?
-Remained the same?

-3. If You Sleep More Will Your Mood Be Higher
+2. If You Sleep More Will Your Mood Be Higher

-4. Inactive Days Vs Active Days Compare Mood, Sleep ETC.
+3. Inactive Days Vs Active Days Compare Mood, Sleep ETC.

-5. Mood Vs Stepcount
+4. Mood Vs Stepcount

-6.

 Datasets To Be Used:
 https://www.kaggle.com/datasets/aroojanwarkhan/fitness-data-trends